Exinos-01/password-strength-tool/README.md

 #  Password Strength Analyzer with Custom Wordlist Generator

-This is a simple Python-based cybersecurity tool built as part of an internship project.
+This is a Python-based cybersecurity tool project.
 It includes:

 - A **password strength analyzer** using `zxcvbn`, which evaluates passwords and provides feedback.
 - A **custom wordlist generator** that creates realistic password variations based on user input (e.g., name, pet name, birth year, etc.).